Verbs

 - ɽʋʄꜿɟʌ

-- Mixed conditional: These conditionals are a mixture of the second and third classifications.
-Either the condition or the consequence, but not both, has a past time reference.
-When the condition refers to the past, but the consequence to the present, the condition clause is in the past perfect (as with the Third conditional), while the main clause is in the conditional mood (as in the Second conditional).
-When the consequence refers to the past, but the condition is not expressed as being limited to the past, the condition clause is expressed as in the second conditional (past, but not past perfect), while the main clause is in the conditional perfect (as in the third conditional).
+These conditionals are a mixture of the second and third classifications.
+Either the antecedent or the consequent clause, but not both, has a past time reference.
+When the antecedent clause refers to the past, but the consequent clause to the present, the condition clause is in the like that of the Third conditional, while the main clause is like that of the Second conditional.
+When the consequent clause refers to the past, but the antecedent clause is not expressed as being limited to the past, the antecedent clause is expressed as in the Second Conditional, while the main clause is like the Third Conditional.

 - Latin